-This easy black bean dip fits right in with my healthy living goals.
+This easy black bean dip recipe fits right in with my healthy living goals.
 You see, I’m a snacker, through and through.
 If I’m going to lose all control of my food willpower, it’s going to happen between meals.
 Darn those cheese and crackers!

 This lack of self-restraint hits hardest when I’m sitting on my butt…watching TV, reading, working on the computer.
 So, when football and hockey season ramp up, I know that I’m in serious trouble if I don’t have a plan for our game day munchies.

 This zesty black bean dip recipe (or any of my favorite Healthy Dips for Entertaining & Snacking) fits the bill on three levels – easy, healthy and delicious.
 And even better, it takes about 5 minutes to make and uses spices found in most pantries.
 Short prep time is always a welcome bonus!

 WHAT YOU NEED FOR THIS CREAMY BLACK BEAN DIP RECIPE:

 These are the main components of this recipe (affiliate links included):

 - Black beans: The recipe calls for 2 cans black beans, rinsed and drained.